 For those who haven’t heard, Google has rung the death bell for the Google Drive Desktop client.
 AKA Google Drive File Sync.
-Support for Drive Sync already ended back in December, but the APIs that allow the tool to continue to function will be shut down on May 12, 2018.
+Support for Google Drive Sync already ended back in December, but the APIs that allow the tool to continue to function will be shut down on May 12, 2018.

 We don’t know exactly what the shutdown in May will look like functionality-wise, but we’d rather not wait and find out.
 We’re strongly encouraging all of our customers to start proactively switching users to the new Google Drive File Stream client now before Drive Sync disappears.

-Drive Sync copies files and keeps them synced to your computer constantly, taking up a potentially significant amount of space.
+Google Drive Sync copies files and keeps them synced to your computer constantly, taking up a potentially significant amount of space.

-1) Uninstall Drive Sync
+1) Uninstall Google Drive Sync

-Start by uninstalling the Drive Sync client from your computer.
+Start by uninstalling the Google Drive Sync client from your computer.
 This will stop any syncing processes from Google Drive and should leave you with your old Drive folder full of files.
-Make absolutely sure that Drive Sync is completely uninstalled from your computer before moving forward, or you will be in for a world of hurt.
+Make absolutely sure that Google Drive Sync is completely uninstalled from your computer before moving forward, or you will be in for a world of hurt.

 2) Verify your files in Google Drive web interface